hamid58b/hamid58b.github.io/_pages/cv.md

 * **Data Scientist**
   *John Deere Financial, Johnston, IA*
   *Jan 2023 - Present*
+  - Developed secure, domain-specific AI solutions for the finance sector, leveraging GenAI and LLMs to maintain data privacy and drive innovative outcomes.
-  Developed a time-series analytics platform, enhancing competitive analysis and pricing.
-Full-stack development of Channel Analytics, synthesizing multifaceted financial metrics to streamline decision-making processes.
-Enhanced data quality with LLM, revealing $1B in transactions within an $8-10B volume, a 10% gain.
-Built infrastructure for the 'Datafication' project, establishing robust databases and APIs for Emerging Tech.
+  - Developed a time-series analytics platform, enhancing competitive analysis and pricing.
+  - Full-stack development of Channel Analytics, synthesizing multifaceted financial metrics to streamline decision-making processes.
+  - Enhanced data quality with LLM, revealing $1B in transactions within an $8-10B volume, a 10% gain.
+  - Built infrastructure for the 'Datafication' project, establishing robust databases and APIs for Emerging Tech.

 * **Data Scientist**
   *John Deere, Pricing and Incentive, Olathe, KS*
   *Jan 2022 - Jan 2023*
-  Developed a customer analysis system using NLP techniques for product and customer segmentation.
-Created a Sales & Marketing intelligence tool, synthesizing diverse data for informed decisions.
-Engineered and deployed LLM models for feature extraction from complex, messy text datasets, enhancing data quality and actionable insights for downstream tasks.
+  - Developed a customer analysis system using NLP techniques for product and customer segmentation.
+  - Created a Sales & Marketing intelligence tool, synthesizing diverse data for informed decisions.
+  - Engineered and deployed LLM models for feature extraction from complex, messy text datasets, enhancing data quality and actionable insights for downstream tasks.

 * **Data Scientist**
   *John Deere, Intelligent Solution Group, Urbandale, IA*
   *Jan 2021 - Jan 2022*
-  Created a convolution neural network to estimate crop types and growth stages from satellite imagery.
-Used historical and forecasted weather data to estimate Field Readiness Index and built an automatic report generation pipeline for the 2021 planting season.
+  - Created a convolutional neural network to estimate crop types and growth stages from satellite imagery.
+  - Used historical and forecasted weather data to estimate Field Readiness Index.
+  - Built an automatic report generation pipeline for the 2021 planting season.

 * **Ph.D.
 Student and Research Assistant**
   *Dept. of Computer Science, Iowa State University, Ames, IA*
   *Aug 2015 - Dec 2020*
-  Built a domain-specific language for genomics, leveraging distributed systems to enhance parallelization and storage optimization.
-Implemented an automated data cleaning technique for mislabeled sequences in the large-scale database.
-Conducted in-depth analysis of data science bugs within R and Python, uncovering distinctive bug patterns and revealing insights for enhanced software practices.
+  - Built a domain-specific language for genomics, leveraging distributed systems to enhance parallelization and storage optimization.
+  - Implemented an automated data cleaning technique for mislabeled sequences in the large-scale database.
+  - Conducted in-depth analysis of data science bugs within R and Python, uncovering distinctive bug patterns and revealing insights for enhanced software practices.

 * **Deputy Manager of IT Center**
   *University of Kurdistan, Sanandaj, Iran*
   *Aug 2014 - Aug 2015*
-  Trained and managed 20 junior IT employees and oversaw 30+ IT projects.
+  - Trained and managed 20 junior IT employees and oversaw 30+ IT projects.
-  Helped in establishing/budgeting/managing out-sourced projects.
+  - Helped in establishing, budgeting, and managing outsourced projects.
-  Optimized IT infrastructure and analytics for university-wide departments, streamlining operations.
+  - Optimized IT infrastructure and analytics for university-wide departments, streamlining operations.

 * **Senior Network Engineer - Analytics**
   *University of Kurdistan, Sanandaj, Iran*
   *Aug 2008 - Aug 2015*
-  Analyzed network data that led to a refund of 9 months of internet bandwidth from the internet provider.
+  - Analyzed network data that led to a refund of 9 months of internet bandwidth from the internet provider.
-  Boosted data security with IP, encryption, and wireless protocols, cutting annual costs significantly.
+  - Boosted data security with IP, encryption, and wireless protocols, cutting annual costs significantly.
-  Enhanced incident response by analyzing network logs with Security Incident and Event Management systems.
+  - Enhanced incident response by analyzing network logs with Security Incident and Event Management systems.

 * **Software Engineer and Co-Founder of Saral System**
   *Saral System Kurdistan, Sanandaj, Iran*
   *Sep 2005 - Dec 2009*
-  Led design and full-stack development of 10+ projects, including custom hotel and accounting systems.
+  - Led design and full-stack development of 10+ projects, including custom hotel and accounting systems.
-  Developed tailored accounting, sales, and inventory systems for 100+ businesses, boosting efficiency.
+  - Developed tailored accounting, sales, and inventory systems for 100+ businesses, boosting efficiency.
-  Innovated with automation across various projects, boosting user experience and workflow optimization.
+  - Innovated with automation across various projects, boosting user experience and workflow optimization.

 * **Software Engineering Part-time Lecturer**
   *Yazdan Panah University, Sanandaj, Iran*
   *Sep 2005 - Jan 2007*
-  Taught Software Engineering, Database Systems in classes ranging 40-60 students.
+  - Taught Software Engineering, Database Systems in classes ranging 40-60 students.
-  Supervised 15 undergraduate students for their final projects.
+  - Supervised 15 undergraduate students for their final projects.

 Skills
 ======